jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - The goal of a secure supply chain is that the finished product is of sufficient quality, meets performance and operational goals, provides stated security mechanisms, and that at no point in the process was any element counterfeited or subject to unauthorized or malicious manipulation or sabotage
   - The supply chain can be a threat vector, where materials, software, hardware, or data is being obtained from a supposedly trusted source but the supply chain behind the source could have been compromised and asset poisoned or modified
 - 1.12.2 Third-party assessment and monitoring
-  - Before doing business with another company, an org needs to perform due-dilligence, and third-party assessments can help gather information and perform the assessment
+  - Before doing business with another company, an org needs to perform due-diligence, and third-party assessments can help gather information and perform the assessment
   - An on-site assessment is useful to gain information about physical security and operations
     - During document review, your goal is to thoroughly review all the architecture, designs, implementations, policies, procedures, etc.
     - A good understanding of the current state of the environment, especially to understand any shortcomings or compliance issues prior to integrating the IT infrastructures
     - The level of access and depth of information obtained is usually proportional to how closely the companies will work together
 - 1.12.3 Minimum security requirements
   - As part of assessment, the minimum security requirements must be established; in some cases, the minimum security requirements are your company’s security requirements, in other cases, new minimum security requirements need to be established
     - In such scenarios, the minimum security requirements should have a defined period
 - 1.12.4 Service-level requirements
   - **Service Level Agreements (SLAs)**: companies have SLAs for internal operations (such as how long it takes for the helpdesk to respond to a new ticket), for customers (such as the availability of a public-facing service) and for partner orgs (such as how much support a vendor provides a partner)
-    - Outside entity or vendor agreements should stipulate performance expectations like maximum downtimes and include penalties if the vendor doesn't meet expections
+    - Outside entity or vendor agreements should stipulate performance expectations like maximum downtimes and include penalties if the vendor doesn't meet expectations
     - All SLAs should be reviewed; a company sometimes has an SLA standard that should be applied, when possible, to the service level agreements as part of working with another company
       - this can sometimes take time, as the acquiring company might have to support established SLAs until they expire or are up for renewal
   - **Service Level Requirement (SLR)**: a statement of expectations of service and performance from a product or service